urbanadventurer/Android-PIN-Bruteforce/README.md

 | 41               | 1                        | 60         |

-### Why can't you use a laptop?
+### Why can't you use a laptop, or is a Windows or Linux version coming soon?

-This works from an Android phone because the USB ports are not bidirectional, unlike the ports on a laptop.
+This script works by emulating USB Human Interface Devices (HID), in this case it is keyboard and mouse input.
+Laptops have uni-directional USB ports and an Android mobile device/ phone has a bi-directional USB port.
+A bi-directional port is required to emulate a keyboard.

+This might change in the future as USB-C is supposed to be uni-directional.

 ### How Android emulates a keyboard